What to do when you’ve let other people’s expectations taken over your entire life and need to have some boundaries up

 Here’s an example.

 Let’s say you’re invited to an event but you’re not sure you have the time or the bandwidth…instead of feeling obligated to say yes immediately(because you don’t want to disappoint them or think they’re making you a favor ), you could say :” I appreciate the invite and will get back to you later to confirm my presence.”

-Come back to his little exercise whenever you are struggling with honoring your own need.
+Come back to this little exercise whenever you are struggling with honoring your own needs.

 I’d love to hear about you takeaways from this post.
 Please share your thoughts in the comments below.